 top of page

 Applications for 2026 will open December 1, 2025.
-Chosen applicants will be notified on March 15th.
-Trip dates for 2026 are:
+Trip fee for 2026 is $1,100.

 June 21-25